 - Capital growth can be achieved more easily, by renovating the property

 - Residential properties are easier to value and easier to predict long-term growth

 - Short leases can increase tenant ‘churn’ and leave you with more periods where the building is empty

 - The owner is responsible for all repairs and maintenance that’s needed

 - You may need to completely renovate a property before letting or selling it

 - Rental income can fall should property prices fall in the area

 So, who wins when it comes to investing in commercial property vs residential property?

-Better yet, look for properties attract both types of tenant.
+Better yet, look for buildings that attract both types of tenant.
 A shop with a flat above, for example, can be a great way to spread your risk and enjoy the best of both worlds.

-If you do choose to buy a residential property, be sure to check out our guide on the top 5 ways to add value to an investment property.
+If you do choose to make a residential investment, be sure to check out our guide on the top 5 ways to add value to an investment property.